-Royal Bank of Canada (RY.TO: Quote) Chief Executive Dave McKay said on Thursday those issues should not have systemic implications because Home Capital has only 1 percent of Canada’s C$1.4 trillion mortgage market.
+Royal Bank of Canada RY.TO Chief Executive Dave McKay said on Thursday those issues should not have systemic implications because Home Capital has only 1 percent of Canada’s C$1.4 trillion mortgage market.

 “It is not a systemic risk if that firm were to continue to experience trouble,” he told analysts on a conference call to discuss earnings.

 “I think it is an anomaly in the sense that there wasn’t a credit reason to drive the liquidity challenges that Home Capital faced, but more a lack of confidence.
 I do not believe that is a systemic risk to the overall mortgage market.”

 Canada’s biggest banks built a reputation for financial stability after emerging from the 2007-09 financial crisis unscathed.
 However, an index of Canadian bank shares .SPTTFS hit a five-month low in May on worries about overheating housing markets, Home Capital and a Moody’s downgrade that highlighted record household debt.

 Canadian Imperial Bank of Commerce CM.TO Chief Financial Officer Kevin Glass echoed the RBC CEO’s comments, saying he did not anticipate broader problems emerging in the mortgage lending industry.

 “They’re a very small part of the industry.
 If you look at the issues they were dealing with they are very much entity specific,” he said in an interview.

 Toronto-Dominion Bank’s TD.TO Chief Financial Officer Riaz Ahmed likewise said he did not think contagion was a concern.